How Product Attribute are Stored in Database

 wp_terms

-The entire attribute’s value is stored in this table with their name and slug.
-So for example, if we have Black, Blue, Seal Brown color then it will be stored as:
+The entire attribute's value is stored in this table with their name and slug.
+So for example, if we have Black, Blue, Seal Brown colors then it will be stored as:

 wp_terms data